michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-implement_api_management-.md

 APIs are the foundation of the Azure API Management service

-Products are how APIs are surfaced to to developer, and have one or more APIs, title, description and terms of use. </br>
+Products are how APIs are surfaced to developer, and have one or more APIs, title, description and terms of use. </br>
 Groups are used to manage the visibility of products to developers

 <b>Products Overview</b>